- Special Programs

 Even more than books and magazines, The Word On The Street Toronto’s greatest passion is to connect with the community.
 Through a number of innovative programs, we are reaching out to encourage people to speak out, speak up, and support literacy.
 Read below for more details.

-Before the festival, members were also able to take part in a short Twitter discussion with their Book Club’s author.
-Below are the links to view the 2016 conversations with Amy Stuart and Heather Tucker.
+Before the festival, members and non-members will also be able to take part in a short Twitter discussion with any of the Book Club authors.

-Sign up for the The Word On The Street Book Club below for your chance to meet the author of Still Mine, Amy Stuart, and the author of The Clay Girl, Heather Tucker.
+Sign up for the The Word On The Street Book Club below for your chance to meet one of the authors of these great books.